roadtocode4u/icp-2.0/Lecture-16/lecture-16.md

+# Lecture 16 Inline, Document level and External CSS

-# Ways of appliying CSS on html file
+## Ways of appliying CSS on html file
 We can apply CSS on html file by three ways:
 - Inline CSS
 - Document level/ Internal CSS